geg1965/Piano-LED-Visualizer-Addon/README.md

 # Piano-LED-Visualizer-Addon
-Addon to save and load presets in Piano-LED-Visualizer
+Addon to save and load presets in Piano-LED-Visualizer.

-sudo apt install php -y

-Prerquisits:
+## Prerequisits:

+Up and running installation of [Piano-LED-Visualizer](https://github.com/onlaj/Piano-LED-Visualizer).

+## Installation:

-1. Update your system:
+### 1. Update your system!:

+- `sudo apt-get update`
+- `sudo apt-get upgrade` //*it will take a while, go grab a coffee*

-2. Copy php directory to your existing installation
+### 2. Copy php directory to your existing installation

 - Navigate to the webinterface folder of your PLV installation: